 Humanistic and Integrative

 An integrative approach to psychotherapy involves synthesising the best elements from more than one style of therapy in order to tailor the counselling or psychotherapy to the client’s specific needs.
-The approaches we integrate are person-centred, psychodynamic, gestalt, existential, transpersonal, cognitive therapy with a strong focus on a present moment awareness, and the person of the client.
+The approaches I integrate are person-centred, psychodynamic, gestalt, existential, transpersonal, cognitive behavioural therapy with a strong focus on present moment awareness and collaboration and partnership through the therapeutic relationship.

-Self-discipline problems (procrastination, addiction, difficulties in maintaining healthy lifestyle patterns).
+Self-discipline problems: Procrastination, academic-related stress, addiction, difficulties in maintaining healthy lifestyle patterns.

-The sessions involve us meeting, talking and listening together with the mutual purpose of paying careful attention to your concerns and gaining a greater understanding of your own particular situation.
-It is a shared process and the therapeutic relationship is nurtured in a safe, contained and private environment.
+The sessions involve us meeting, talking and listening together with the mutual purpose of paying careful attention to your concerns and gaining a greater understanding of your situation.

-We work carefully and respectfully, honouring your privacy, autonomy and independence and your freedom and ability to make choices for yourself.
-Within the therapeutic relationship you can explore your physical and emotional feelings, your thoughts, behaviours, childhood, development and relationships.
+I work carefully and respectfully, honouring your privacy, autonomy and independence and your freedom and ability to make choices for yourself.
+Within the therapy sessions, you can explore your emotions, thoughts, behaviours, childhood and relationships.

 Therapy is an experience where some things may be shared for the first time.
 All contact within sessions and correspondence will remain confidential.
-There are some exceptions to confidentiality but these will be clearly discussed at the first meeting.
+There are some exceptions to confidentiality, but these are clearly discussed at the first meeting.

-Please feel free to contact The Mindfulness Clinic by telephone or complete the contact page to set up an appointment and/or ask any questions you may have.
-Sessions take the form of 60-minute weekly, fortnightly or monthly meetings at the same agreed time and day at The Mindfulness Clinic.
+Please feel free to make contact by telephone for a free 15-minute consultation 087-7989 301 or complete the contact page to set up an appointment and/or ask any questions you may have.
+Sessions take the form of a 60-minute weekly, fortnightly or monthly meetings at The Mindfulness Clinic.

-Like most therapists, I have a 48 hour cancellation policy which I adhere to strictly with the exception of a personal tragedy.
+Like most therapists, I have a 24-hour cancellation policy which I adhere to strictly unless there are extenuating circumstances.
 Cancellations without notice are charged at the full session fee.

-I am a qualified Psychotherapist and Cognitive Behavioural Therapist.
-I am accredited with the Irish Association of Humanistic Integrative Psychotherapists (MIAHIP) and I comply with the strict professional and ethical guidelines set out by the IAHIP.
+I am a qualified Cognitive Behavioural Therapist, Psychotherapist, Counsellor and Mindfulness Teacher.
+I am accredited with the Irish Association of Humanistic Integrative Psychotherapists (MIAHIP) and the Irish Association of Counselling and Psychotherapy (IACP).
+I comply with the strict professional and ethical guidelines set out by both accreditation bodies.